 Hydraulic systems are never leak free.
 A hydraulic seal drain system tries to collect hydraulic fluid leaving the system with partial success.
 It is impossible to catch all leaking hydraulic fluid.
 If the containers of the seal drain system are not emptied, they spill over.
-Figure 25 and 26 show the forward and aft collector tank of the A320 hydraulic seal drain system.
+Either way, the fluid finds its way to the APU inlet.
+Fig. 25 and 26 show the forward and aft collector tank of the A320 hydraulic seal drain system.

-Figure 25 Forward (left) and aft (right) collector tank of the A320 seal drain system (Mekanikong 2019a and 2019b).
+Fig. 25 - Forward (left) and aft (right) collector tank of the A320 seal drain system [22] and [23]